nictryx/nictryx/README.md

 I enjoy working across software and hardware, integrating AI into real systems, and turning ideas into functional prototypes through hands on development.

+I enjoy exploring the wider world of technology, learning across disciplines, and continuously expanding what I can build.

 02 / Technologies & Frameworks